DanielSmith/alap/README.md

 Wherever you want to use alap on a page, you need to configure the anchor element.
 This is so that a) alap will recognize it (`class="alap"`) and b) alap will know what to look up (the `data-alap-linkitems` attribute)

 Give each anchor a unique id.
-Alap has some optional functionality where you can grab definitions from anchors elsewhere on the page, by referring to their ID (yes, really!)
+Alap uses it to generate CSS Class names, and it also can be helpful with Macros (more on that in the Macro section).

 Sample: